datalab-org/guillemot/README.md

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/f979aa22-6c39-4986-861b-53e37b486642" />

-LLM and AI-assisted explorations into fitting of experimental diffraction data, coming at you from Team [*datalab*](https://github.com/datalab-org) for the 2025 LLM hackathon.
+LLM and AI-assisted explorations into fitting of experimental diffraction data, coming at you from Team [*datalab*](https://github.com/datalab-org) for the [2025 LLM Hackathon for Applications in Materials Science and Chemistry](https://llmhackathon.github.io/).

 </div>